munificent/finch/doc/markdown/expressions.markdown

     foo
     Bar
     best-friends4eva
-    _
-    <<HO!HO!HO!>>
-    lotsOfPunctuation@#$%^&*-_=+<>/?!

-There are three kinds of variables in Finch: global, local, and object.
-If the first letter is capital, it's a global variable.
-If lowercase, it's local.
-If it's an underscore, it's an object variable.
-Any leading punctuation is ignored:

-    :::finch
-    Global
-    local
-    _object
-    $#$*AlsoGlobal
+    _under_score_
+    I<3punctuation!!!!!1

+Finch has two kinds of variables.
+Normal variables are lexically scoped like other languages.
+Variables that start with an underscore (`_`) are *fields*.
+These are looked up on the object that the current method is being called on.
+In other words, when you see `_name`, it's a bit like `this.name` in other languages.

 ## Messages

 What other languages refer to as "calling a function" or "invoking a method", Finch calls "sending a message."
-Sending a message to an object (and remember, everything is an object) invokes a method on that object.
+Sending a message to an object (and remember, everything is an object) invokes a *method* on that object.
 There are three flavors of message sends in Finch: unary, operator, and keyword.

 ### Unary Messages

-An unary message has a name but no arguments beyond the object receiving the message.
+An *unary* message has a name but no arguments.
 You can send an unary message to an object by following the object with the name of the message:

     :::finch
     ' send the 'length' message to the string "hi there"